Everton next manager: David Moyes now favourite as bookies panic after Sean Dyche sack

 Everton boss Sean Dyche has not dismissed the possibility of losing striker Dominic Calvert-Lewin before the season's end.

-Erik ten Hag was the first Premier League manager to get the chop this season, but who will be the next big name to depart from the top flight?
+Six managers have now been thrown into the Premier League sacking bonfire, but who will be the next big name to depart from the top flight?
 We look at the runners and riders.